 Natural Remedy # 9: Green Tea for Acne

-Green tea is one of our favorite natural remedies for acne because it’s so versatile and it gets to the heart of the problem with acne: inflammation.
+Green tea is one of our favorite natural homemade acne remedies because it’s so versatile and it gets to the heart of the problem with acne: inflammation.

 There are countless reasons the skin might become inflamed, but one of the most common is free radicals.
 Free radicals are oxygen molecules that are missing an electron, making them highly unstable.
 They tend to damage or destroy your own cells in search of the electron they need to be stabilized, and this destruction signals to the immune system that there’s a problem.
 The immune system responds by boosting inflammation to prevent the problem from spreading to other cells, and this is how free radicals can cause acne.
 When the skin is inflamed, the pores constrict slightly, trapping oil, dead skin cells, and bacteria inside where they form blackheads, whiteheads, and pimples.